 A few weeks ago, DiS' editor met Johnny Jewel, the founder of the Italians Do it Better record label.
 He produces the acts on the label and is in several of the 'bands' too, including Glass Candy, Desire and perhaps most notably Chromatics.
 DiS caught up with him for an extended chat about, The Man, The Music, The Label, The Drive soundtrack, and one of the albums of 2012 Kill for Love.
-The full transcript of the conversation will run in few chunks in the coming days.

 When you devote your life to music, you don't realise you are a kamikaze.
 You are not brave, you're just young and naïve, and very-very eager.
 Eager to please others.
 Eager to excite yourself.
 Ignorance can be a heavenly bliss.
 No-one warns you that whilst you bump 'n' grind away your life, spending all those days and nights

 drunk facedown in a bosom of sound that you are - somewhat ironically - killing the thing you love.
 It's like suffocating a kitten, but knowing not what you do.
 Drowning your love, quite literally, in music.
 It's like a wheel within a wheel.
 A blackhole of passion that collapses in on itself...
 Killing yourself to live.